-Based upon the foregoing, the AAO finds that the applicant has failed to establish by a preponderance of the evidence that he continuously resided in an unlawful status in the United States from before January 1, 1982 through the requisite period as required under both 8 C.F.R. § 245a.2(d)(5) and Matter of E- M--, supra.
+Based upon the foregoing, the applicant has failed to establish by a preponderance of the evidence that he entered the United States before January 1, 1982 and continuously resided in an unlawful status in the United States for the requisite period as required under both 8 C.F.R. § 245a.2(d)(5) and Matter of E- M--, supra.
 The applicant is, therefore, ineligible for temporary resident status under section 245A of the Act on this basis.